krishnanefx/Scholar_Scraper/README.md

 ## 📦 Requirements
 - 🐍 Python 3.8+
-- 🌐 Chrome/Chromium browser
+- 🌐 Chrome/Chromium (for scraping components)
-- 📝 See `requirements.txt` for complete dependency list
+- Run `pip install -r requirements.txt` to install dependencies.
+The `requirements.txt` contains core ML/data libs and optional tooling for scraping and dashboarding.

+Notable additions for developers:
+- `pytest` — used for unit tests added under `tests/`
+- `joblib` — for model serialization (used by scripts)

 ## 🤝 Contributing
 🎉 Contributions are welcome!
 Please feel free to submit pull requests or open issues for bugs and feature requests.